Tyrique1512/T4Tech_Analysis/README.md

 •	In Q4 2022, non-loyalty members contributed over 60% of total sales revenue and volume, suggesting reduced effectiveness of the loyalty program in driving sales during that period

-•	**The MacBook Air remains a top seller, yet 90% of its revenue and volume come from non-loyalty members**, who have had 10% lower order values.
+•	**The MacBook Air is a top seller, yet 90% of its revenue and volume come from non-loyalty members**, who have had 10% lower order values.
 This suggests potential revenue growth through loyalty program engagement.

 ![image](https://github.com/user-attachments/assets/1d473883-671f-4e5c-bd7d-635f086bef26)